-Old friend Whoopi Goldberg steered the conversation last week at SiriusXM, part of a town hall program that's swiftly becoming a programming signature at the Internet radio service.
+Old friend Whoopi Goldberg steered the conversation last week at SiriusXM, part of a town hall program that's swiftly becoming a programming signature at the satellite radio service.

 The series began by chance two years ago when Bruce Springsteen was touting his "Darkness on the Edge of Town" reissue.
 Sirius subscribers were brought in to meet their hero and asked about what Springsteen would want his children to know about the 1978 disc and how his writing was affected by the death of Elvis Presley, the latter question leading the singer to pick up his guitar to demonstrate.

 There have since been more than 70 such encounters with artists and personalities.

 "We could have one every day if we wanted," said Scott Greenstein, SiriusXM president and chief content officer.
 "But we want the bar to remain fairly high."

 Sirius is influenced by Andy Warhol's old Interview magazine in an effort to occasionally match interview subjects with other personalities.
 Burt Bacharach was interviewed by occasional songwriting partner Elvis Costello, Tony Bennett by Alec Baldwin, Mel Brooks by Judd Apatow and Ringo Starr by Russell Brand.

 Williams had an easy familiarity with Goldberg, who sometimes needed to do little more than name the title of a movie to get Williams going.

 "It's so immediate and honest," said David Steinberg, Williams' manager.
 "When you get people together who like each other, they're not guarded in what they talk about.
 It just flows."